The Man of Sin

-One of the great ironies of what is happening is the broader region is that so much of what people are yearning for-education and entrepreneurship; the ability to start a business without paying a bribe, to connect to the global economy-those things can be found in Israel.
+One of the great ironies of what is happening in the broader region is that so much of what people are yearning for-education and entrepreneurship; the ability to start a business without paying a bribe, to connect to the global economy-those things can be found in Israel.

 Here, is this small strip of land that has been the center of so much tragedy and triumph, Israelis have built something that few could imagine sixty-five years ago.

-Tomorrow, I will pay tribute to that history-at the grave of Herzl, a man who had the foresight to see that the future of the Jewish people had to be reconnected to their past; at the grave of Rabin, who understood that Israeli’s victories in war had to be follows by battles for peace; and at Yad Vashem, where the world is reminded of the cloud of evil that can descend on the Jewish people and all humanity if we fail to remain ever vigilant.
+Tomorrow, I will pay tribute to that history-at the grave of Herzl, a man who had the foresight to see that the future of the Jewish people had to be reconnected to their past; at the grave of Rabin, who understood that Israeli’s victories in war had to be followed by battles for peace; and at Yad Vashem, where the world is reminded of the cloud of evil that can descend on the Jewish people and all humanity if we fail to remain ever vigilant.

 We bear that history on our shoulders, and we carry it in our hearts.
-Today, as we face the twilight of Israel’s founding generation, you-the young people of Israel-must now claim the future.
+Today, as we face the twilight of Israel’s founding generation, you the young people of Israel-must now claim the future.
 It falls to you write the next chapter in the story of this great nation.

 As the President of a country that you can count on as your greatest friend, I am confident that you can help us find the promise in the days that lie ahead.

-And as a man who has been inspired in my own life by that timeless calling within the Jewish experience-tikkun olam- I am hopeful that we can draw upon what’s best in ourselves to meet the challenges that will come; to win the battles for peace in the wake of so much war; and to do the work of repairing this world.
+And as a man who has been inspired in my own life by that timeless calling within the Jewish experience-Tikkun Olam- I am hopeful that we can draw upon what’s best in ourselves to meet the challenges that will come; to win the battles for peace in the wake of so much war; and to do the work of repairing this world.

 May God bless you, and may God bless Israel and the United States of America.
-Toda raba.
+Toda Raba.